-Pleuronectes platessa SUMMARY WORK PROGRAMME 2018 / 19 Authority Officers and members have developed the following summary work programme for the year ahead.
+SUMMARY WORK PROGRAMME 2019 / 20 Authority Officers and members have developed the following summary work programme for the year ahead.
 The work programme covers a wide range of national and regional priorities and links to the delivery of the national IFCA Success Criteria.
 FISHERIES ENFORCEMENT Continue active engagement within the national collaborative fisheries intelligence gathering project including tasking and coordination.
 Deliver a comprehensive fisheries patrol service throughout the NEIFCA district.
 Actively support and engage in joint agency enforcement work throughout the year.
 Ensure continuous development and training of all 'front line' enforcement staff.
-Procure and implement an IT system supporting the capture, collation and analysis of AIS fishing vessel data.
-FISHERIES REGULATIONS Implement new byelaw regulations governing mandatory AIS, Catch and Effort returns, fixed netting and the management of trawling activities in the Humber.
-Develop new byelaw regulations supporting the effective management of potting effort and the protection of egg-bearing lobsters within the Authority's district.
+FISHERIES REGULATIONS Implement new byelaw regulations governing mandatory AIS, Catch and Effort returns, fixed netting, crustacea management and the management of trawling activities in the Humber.
+Develop new byelaw regulations supporting the effective management of potting effort within the Authority's district.
 Maintain an active and proactive educational programme providing regular information updates on both current and proposed fisheries regulations.
-SUMMARY WORK PROGRAMME 2018/19 ENVIRONMENTAL & RESEARCH Continue scrutiny and review of all marine licensing applications within the NEIFCA district with a focus on those relating to 'mine water' discharge, aggregate dredging, cabling and pipelines.
+SUMMARY WORK PROGRAMME 2019/20 ENVIRONMENTAL & RESEARCH Continue scrutiny and review of all marine licensing applications within the NEIFCA district with a focus on those relating to 'mine water' discharge, aggregate dredging, cabling and pipelines.
 Continue stock and environmental monitoring programmes both onshore and offshore with a focus of scallops, crustaceans, nephrops, sea bass and eelgrass.
 Continue MPA monitoring and assessment work with a focus on MCZ sites.
-Development of fisheries management plans focusing on key stocks.
 ADMINISTRATION Continue to provide an efficient administrative support service to the Authority and its sub committees.
-Maintain an up-to-date website and on-line service.
+Commission and implement a new Authority website.
 Provide an effective and efficient service to all fishing permit holders.
 Ensure timely payment of invoices to suppliers.
 Oversee and support an efficient payroll service.
-Develop payment systems for fishing permit holders.
 TRAINING & DEVELOPMENT Maintain all training and development programmes in line with the Authority's training plan.
-Work towards key staff achieving the nationally accredited MEO NVQ.
 Maintain an active training and development programme for all Authority members.
+ORGANISATIONAL Complete a detailed review of the organisation including structure, roles, duties, responsibilities and remuneration of staff with oversight provided by the Authority's Executive Committee.

-North Eastern Inshore Fisheries and Conservation Authority 2018 / 19 Annual Plan
+North Eastern Inshore Fisheries and Conservation Authority 2019 / 20 Annual Plan